FilWisher/cooperatives/content/stories.md

 ### Calverts Co-operative

 [Calverts](http://www.calverts.coop) is a communications design, print and production house in Bethnal Green, east London.
+In this video we talk to Sion Whellens about worker ownership, alternatives to precarity and exploitation in the creative industries, and the future of the co-operative movement.

 > https://vimeo.com/162710674